Chahid02/fernlehre/README.md

 The AGREEMENT requirement is fulfilled, because EVERY new message (with a new or not yet received ID) gets delivered.

+## Change Groupsize

+Go to "middleware.h" and change MAX_PEERS to the desired size

+## Recompiling

+Use CMake Version >= 3.18 and run the following commands:

+        $ cmake .
+        $ make all

-## Limitations
+## Assumtions

-Due to a lack of timemanagement we had to take some minor limitations into account:
+We had to take some minor limitations into account:

 1. Only 255 Messages can be sent from one peer
 2. The maximum message size is 32
+3. Entries in configfile have to be exactly as much as the defined groupsize

 ## Message Frame